 - Utilizing the "Call to Action Matrix"

-- Using the "ACT against corruption" logo on publications and at events
+- Using the Anti-Corruption logo on publications and at events

 - Sending a message to your networks about the campaign

 - Tweeting about International Anti-Corruption Day to let the world know what you are doing to tackle this scourge